Frequently Asked Questions

 In any case, in Queensland, you can sell your home privately and do not require a license.
 Whoever you choose to appoint to sell your home you should ensure the agent is aware of the correct process for the buying and selling of a manufactured home in a residential park.

-Our Home Owners Committee are not acting in the best interests of the residents and do not convey what they are doing or meet with residents as per our constitution.
+Our Home Owners Committee is not acting in the best interests of the residents and do not convey what they are doing or meet with residents as per our constitution.
 What can we do?

 Home Owners Committees (HOC) in residential parks have an important role to play.
 They represent the interests of home owners in dealings with the park owner about the day-to-day running of the park, or any complaint or proposal about the operation of the park raised by homeowners.